is the acquisition of people using force, deception, or coercion with the intent to exploit

 Traffickers can be strangers or acquaintances, family members or friends.
 The economic, physical and social vulnerability of most victims makes them easy prey for traffickers, who lure them in with promises for a chance at a better life.
 Many come from the same country or cultural background as their victims, enabling them to easily exploit the particular vulnerabilities of their targets.
 Other traffickers employ violence to kidnap and maintain control over their victims.
 There is abundant money to be made, soaring demand and little risk due to difficulties in identification of the crime.
 A high burden of proof for legal teams lowers the barrier of entry for the men and women who profit from human trafficking.

-Why does trafficking exist?
+Why does modern-day slavery exist?

 because there is skyrocketing demand